 This lesson introduces valuable approaches to project management.
 Though it may not be the most exciting subject, it's potentially the one that will save the most time and energy in the long term.

-The File menu
+Using the File menu

-- File menu commands - Making a clip offline
+- Using the File menu commands - Making a clip offline

 Using the Project Manager